risingwavelabs/risingwave-docs-legacy/docs/guides/sink-to-snowflake.md

 - Ensure you have an upstream materialized view or source in RisingWave that you can sink data from.

-- Ensure you have a RSA key-value pair for authentication, and set up the credential for the `Snowflake User`.
+- Ensure you have an RSA key-value pair for authentication, and set up the credential for the `Snowflake User`.

 - Ensure you have a `Snowflake table` that you can sink data to.
 For additional guidance on creating a table and setting up Snowflake, refer to the [Getting started](https://docs.snowflake.com/en/user-guide-getting-started) guide of Snowflake documentation.